sygi/sygi.github.io/posts/2025-02-09-multiagent-llms.markdown

 1. The game is collaborative: the goal of H is to phrase the question in such a way as to receive the response from LLM it likes (high reward for LLM = high reward for H).
 2. The problem is highly non-transitive:
     a. there is no common agreement of what an "answer a human likes" looks like: within humans, there is non-transitivity in preferences where one human may like A more than B whereas another prefers B from A.
-    b. even a single human isn't always consistent, has a non-zero variance in establishing preference, and might genuinely have non-transitive preferences. [^6]
+    b. even a single human isn't always consistent, has a non-zero variance in establishing preference, and might genuinely have non-transitive preferences[^6].
 3. Due to the vast range of topics (should they be called subenvironments?) that the problem consists of, it is easy to construct a varying pool of agents, both on H and LLM sides:
     a. for H, one may consider:
        - humans with varying expertise/interests